P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints

 \subsubsection{Illustrative example}

-A simple example illustrates the how linking constraints can affect the continuous relaxation of a $P$-split formulation.
+A simple example illustrates how linking constraints can affect the continuous relaxation of a $P$-split formulation.
 Consider the disjunctive constraint

 We form a $2$-split formulation, using the variable partitioning $\{x_1, x_2\}$ and $\{x_3, x_4\}$, and the tightest valid big-M formulation with individual M-coefficients for each constraint.
-To the $2$-split formulation, we also include linking constraints.
-We only consider linking constraints between the $\alpha$-variables within each disjunct, which creates 16 linking constraints.
+To this $2$-split formulation, we also add the above linking constraints.
+We only consider linking constraints between the $\alpha$-variables within each disjunct, which results in 16 linking constraints.
 Figure~2 depicts the continuous relaxation of the $2$-split formulation with and without the linking constraints: the linking constraints result in a significantly tighter relaxation.

 The simple example \eqref{eq:example2} shows that linking constraints can significantly strengthen a $P$-split formulation for a disjunction with multiple constraints per disjunct.
-Even with the selection rules, the number non-redundant linking can increase significantly with both the number of constraints per disjunct and the number of splits.
+Even with the selection rules, the number of non-redundant linking constraints can increase significantly with both $P$ and the number of constraints per disjunct.
 Fortunately, the number of potential linking constraints is independent of the number of variables in the original disjunction.
-For a moderate number of splits and constraints per disjunct, it can be favorable to include all linking constraints that satisfy the two non-redundant criteria.
-A possible heuristic selection rule could only select the linking constraints with the largest deviations of the combined and separate upper/lower bounds of the $\alpha$-variables.
-Advanced strategies for selecting linking constraints goes beyond the scope of this paper.
+For a moderate number of splits and constraints per disjunct, it can be favorable to include all linking constraints that satisfy the two non-redundant criteria suggested by Proposition 2.
+Otherwise, a possible heuristic selection rule could be to greedily select the linking constraints with the largest deviations between the combined and separate upper/lower bounds of the $\alpha$-variables.
+More advanced strategies for selecting linking constraints are beyond the scope of this paper.